harshita-g/ai201-project5-mixtape-starter/submission.md

 ### How I reproduced it

-I inspected the playlist songs endpoint by tracing `GET /playlists/<playlist_id>/songs`.
-The reported behavior was that a playlist with multiple songs returned one fewer song than expected, and the missing song was always the most recently added song.
+I tested the playlist songs endpoint by calling `GET /playlists/<playlist_id>/songs` for a seeded playlist and comparing the returned `count` and song list against the expected playlist contents.
+The endpoint returned one fewer song than expected.
+After tracing the playlist order, I confirmed that the missing song was the last song in the ordered list.
+This matched the reported behavior where the most recently added song was always hidden.

 ### How I found the root cause